John Moss Cohen

 Buried Willesden Jewish Cemetery

 John was born on 31 Dec 1921 in Hampstead to George and Ruby Marie nee Isaacs.
 He had two older sisters Dulcie and Eileen and a younger brother Michael.
-He attended Clifton College and is listed as living there on the 1939 Register.
+He attended Clifton College and is listed as boarding at the college on the 1939 Register.

 John attested at Weston-super-Mare in 1940 when he was 18 years old.